Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Case Studies

 Case studies involve an in-depth analysis of an individual or a small group in order to gain a detailed understanding of a particular phenomenon or situation.
 Researchers often rely on self-report methods to collect data, such as interviews, questionnaires, and personal documents.
-These methods allow researchers to obtain rich and detailed information about the experiences, thoughts, and behaviors of the participants.
+These methods allow researchers to obtain rich and detailed information about the experiences, thoughts, and behaviours of the participants.

 However, case studies have limitations in terms of subjectivity and generalizability.
 The reliance on observer interpretations is one of the main challenges.
-Researchers must interpret and analyze the data, which introduces subjectivity.
+Researchers must interpret and analyse the data, which introduces subjectivity.
 This subjectivity can be influenced by the researcher's biases, beliefs, or preconceptions, leading to potential misinterpretations or information that may not accurately represent the participants' experiences.

 Additionally, generalizability is a concern in case studies.
-Since case studies focus on a small sample size or even a single individual, it is difficult to generalize the findings to larger populations.
+Since case studies focus on a small sample size or even a single individual, it is difficult to generalise the findings to larger populations.
 The unique characteristics and experiences of the participants may limit the ability to draw broad conclusions about a larger group.

 Furthermore, individual memory can be fallible, which can affect the accuracy and reliability of the data collected in case studies.
 Participants may forget or misremember specific details or events, leading to inaccuracies in the research findings.